Edward Winter (English administrator)

-Edward Winter (?1622–1686) was an English administrator employed by the East India Company (EIC).
+Sir Edward Winter (1622?–1686) was an English administrator employed by the East India Company (EIC).

 Life

 The son of William Winter and great-grandson of Admiral Sir William Winter, he was born in 1622 or 1623, and went to India about 1630, probably under the charge of an elder brother, Thomas, who was chief of the Masulipatnam factory in 1647.
 In 1655 Edward Winter was appointed to the same post, but three years later he was dismissed, whereupon he returned to England, reaching London in the summer of 1660.
 He had amassed a considerable fortune, and, as he brought home his wife and family, he probably had no intention of going again to the east.
 The East India Company, however, in reorganising their affairs upon the grant of their new charter (1661), needed the services of an energetic man versed in the affairs of the Coromandel Coast, and were willing to forget their former grievances against his private trading.
 Accordingly, by a commission dated 20 February 1661–2, Winter (who had been knighted at Whitehall on the 13th of that month) was appointed the eighth agent at Fort St. George on an agreement to serve for three years from the date of his arrival (22 September 1662).

 During his tenure, he obtained permanent agreement regarding the English rights over Madras.
 However, soon he aroused the ire of the local factors by allegedly adopting a threatening attitude against the Sultan of Golconda in response to the extravagant duties imposed by the former.
 He complained about the irregularity of the duties to a Naik of the Sultan of Golconda who responded by saying that "when the English horns and teeth grew, then he would free them from their duties".
 Soon afterwards, Winter was accused of private trade by the factors of the EIC who referred the matter to the company's directors.
 Winter offered to vacate his seat, supremely confident that the directors would not accept his resignation.
 However, his resignation was accepted and George Foxcroft was appointed as the Agent in his place.